Expanded Text source: Anonymous

 What are their needs?

-Scripture is not yet available in the Hamer-Banna language, although the Jesus film is available.
+The New Testament is available in the Hamer-Banna language in both print and audio, and the Jesus film is available.
 More laborers and evangelistic tools are needed; however, prayer is the key to reaching them with the Gospel.

-* Pray for God to grant His favor and wisdom to the missions agency that is currently focusing on the Hamer-Banna.
+* Pray for God to grant His favor and wisdom to any mission agencies that are currently focusing on the Hamer-Banna.

 * Ask the Lord to call additional long-term workers to live and work among the Hamer-Banna.